The research doesn’t give you a clear winner (and that’s the point)

 There is more to explore

 For deeper strategies on optimizing your remote work setup, explore our guides on distraction free home workspace and ergonomic home office setup.
-To understand broader remote work challenges, see managing remote work distractions and our remote work productivity guide.
+For broader research and evidence on how each model affects performance, see remote work productivity research and our remote work productivity guide.

 Related articles in this guide